ucloud/terraform-provider-ucloud/website/docs/r/disk.html.markdown

 The following arguments are supported:

 * `availability_zone` - (Required, ForceNew)  Availability zone where cloud disk is located.
 Such as: "cn-bj2-02".
 You may refer to [list of availability zone](https://docs.ucloud.cn/api/summary/regionlist).
 * `disk_size` - (Required) The size of disk.
 Purchase the size of disk in GB.
-1-8000 for a cloud disk, 1-4000 for SSD cloud disk.
+20-8000 for a cloud disk, 20-8000 for SSD cloud disk .
 If the disk have attached to the instance, the instance will reboot automatically to make the change take effect when update the  `disk_size`.

 - - -